Megarev/TileColors/README.md

 # Windows-SFML-Games
 Projects on Windows SFML Games

+Projects use SFML
-Projects uses SFML, if you don't have it then please download https://www.sfml-dev.org/download/sfml/2.5.1/
+If you don't have it, then please download https://www.sfml-dev.org/download/sfml/2.5.1/